 You must file Form 1040 and Schedule A to itemize.

-Some itemized deductions are limited based on a taxpayer's adjusted gross income, or AGI.
-Others are restricted to a threshold, or percentage, of the filer's AGI.
+Some itemized deductions are limited based on a taxpayer’s AGI.
+Others are restricted to a threshold, or percentage, of the filer’s AGI.

 Taxpayers who make a certain amount also may not be able to deduct all of their itemized deductions.
-The total of Schedule A deductions begins phasing out if your AGI is more than $259,400 if single; $311,300 if married filing jointly.
+Many tax credits and deductions have phaseout limits at different thresholds.